CosmosContracts/testnets/scottie-2/STAKEDROP_REMEDIATION.md

 #### Review

 1. We observe that the stakedrop remediated account has no balance
-1. We observe that the 0x0 address has a balance equal to the stakedrop remediation
+1. We observe that the Unity Prop Smart Contract address has a balance equal to the stakedrop remediation

 ### Scenario 2: Most Funds Remain Delegated, Some Funds Undelegate